-The term process is frequently misused in service delivery.
+The term process is frequently misused in service management contexts.
 Defined as "a series of activities that are meaningful for the customer, with a specific goal", a process should be limited to activities.
 However, without exception, all current frameworks, standards, and reference models describe combinations of people, process and technology.
 They therefore describe practices, and practices are not processes: practices are derived from processes.

 Integral and integrated

 If you want to prevent activities from occurring more than once in a process model - to prevent redundancy and the accompanying inefficiency - you will have to develop a process model in such a way that the processes together comprise all occurring activities, and together cover all patterns for interaction with the customer in an integrated system and in the most efficient way.
 This means that, under those conditions, the defined processes must not overlap, and yet they must be complete, covering everything, so they must be "end-to-end".

 Fortunately, such an integrated process model for service organizations can easily be made, based on a carefully constructed and consistent set of definitions.
 The USM process model is an extremely simple, comprehensive, integrated, non-redundant "end-to-end" process model for a service organization.
 All processes are singular and have a customer relevant output, all recorded activities occur once and only once, and they are especially meaningful if they are viewed from a workflow perspective that records a use case of a customer interaction.

 The 10 USM design criteria for a process

 - A process describes what has to happen successively, not the who or how.

 - A process can be interpreted with a verb.

 - A process can be counted.

 - Processes are not depending upon practical conditions (◊).